pfldrf/ux-portfolio/case-study-documents/risk_event_sentinel_expanded.md

-# Adverse-Event Sentinel (AES)
+# Risk Event Sentinel (AES)
-## Real-Time Risk Management Dashboard
+## Real-Time Risk Management Workflow and Analytics

 ### Executive Summary

-Adverse-Event Sentinel (AES) is a near-real-time dashboard that transforms how healthcare systems manage patient safety and risk.
-By automatically detecting and validating adverse events, AES enables risk management teams to intervene before patient discharge, significantly reducing potential harm and legal exposure.
+Adverse-Event Sentinel (AES) is a near-real-time workflow and analytics application that transforms how healthcare systems manage patient safety and medical malpractice risk.
+By automatically detecting potential safety and risk events, AES enables risk management teams to intervene before patient discharge, significantly reducing potential harm and legal exposure.

 **Key Impact:**
-- Reduced detection-to-review time from 11 days to 18 hours (89% improvement)
+- Reduced detection-to-review time from > 30 days days to 36 hours (often, hospitals dont learn about a risk event until a med mal claim is filed.
+AES helps risk teams learn of potential risk events while the patient is still in the hospital)
 - Increased in-house event review rate from 14% to 63%
-- Achieved 93% confirmed event capture rate
-- Reduced false positives by 81%

 ---

 ## The Challenge

 ### Problem Space
-MetroHealth Alliance, an 18-hospital system handling 2.3M annual encounters, faced significant challenges in their risk management process:
+A NY-based multi-hospital system handling >2M annual encounters, faced significant challenges in their risk management process:

-1. **Delayed Response**: Risk teams spent days manually reviewing incident reports and claims
+1. **Delayed Response**: Risk teams spent days manually reviewing patient charts only when they were notified of a claim, well after the patient was discharges.
-2. **Missed Opportunities**: Many preventable events weren't caught until after patient discharge
+2. **Missed Opportunities**: Many events preventable, or at least could have been made less severe if staff had a chance to intervene.
-3. **Resource Intensive**: Manual review of hundreds of incident reports weekly
+3. **Resource Intensive**: Manual review and investigation is extremely time-consuming and costly
 4. **System Silos**: Critical information spread across multiple disconnected systems

 ### Business Impact